tbnobody/OpenDTU-docs/docs/firmware/configuration/ntp_info.md

 #### Status

-Shows whether the internal clock of the ESP is syned with the configured NTP server.
+Shows whether the internal clock of the ESP is synced with the configured NTP server.
 This is required to send requests to the inverter.

 #### Local Time

 NTP servers provide the time in UTC[^1] time format.
-It is nescesary to convert the UTC time to your local time zone based on the configuration.
+It is necessary to convert the UTC time to your local time zone based on the configuration.
 This value should show your local time, otherwise the timezone configuration is not correct.

 #### Sunrise